Travel Advisory for Bosnia and Herzegovina

 Recommended for Most Travelers

-- Routine vaccines, including MMR (measles, mumps, rubella), diphtheria, tetanus, pertussis, polio, varicella, and seasonal flu, should be up-to-date.
+- Routine vaccinations (e.g., measles, mumps, rubella, diphtheria, tetanus, pertussis, polio, varicella, meningococcal disease, seasonal flu)

 Recommended for Some Travelers